Padraic-O-Mhuiris/nix-presentation/slides.md

 <v-clicks>

-When nix is installed, a special directory, `/nix/store` is created
+When Nix is installed, `/nix/store` is created

-This directory is just a graph database
+This directory is a graph database

-Every sub-directory is a node
+Where every sub-directory is a node

 <div>

-Example:
+Example package:

 ```bash
 /nix/store/q1i8hccfgx0al5jhx5n610jwwqa3jijx-git-2.38.1